-If you’ve ever wanted to wake up in a cave hotel, sip Turkish tea while watching balloons float over valleys, or explore ancient underground cities, then Cappadocia is calling your name.
+If you've ever wanted to wake up in a cave hotel, sip Turkish tea while watching balloons float over valleys, or explore ancient underground cities, then Cappadocia is calling your name.
+This corner of Turkey is unlike anywhere else on Earth.

 Good to know